Kdorrick/kdorrick.github.io/content/homepage/current-research.md

 header_menu: true
 ---

 <div style="text-align: justify">I work at the intersection of social and ecological dimensions in conservation.
-My research interests cover three overlapping themes, all of which are present in my dissertation.
+My research interests cover three overlapping themes, all of which are present in my work.
 These are:

 <li> Theoretical Ecology and Social Science
 <li> Applied Social-Ecological Systems